METAMORPHOSES

 for chamber orchestra: *2*2*2*2-2200-timp.+1perc.-strings (min.
 6.5.4.4.2 | max.
 12.10.8.6.4)

-- work awarded the 2nd Prize at the 4th International Composition Competition of Póvoa de Varzim (2009)
+• Award-winning piece: 2nd Prize at the 4th Póvoa de Varzim International Composition Competition (2009), organized by the Póvoa de Varzim International Music Festival (Portugal).

 buy sheet music / rental materials: